Opposition to Vladimir Putin in Russia: 2018 Russian pension protests

 From July 2018, almost every weekend, protest rallies and demonstrations were organized against the planned retirement age hike.
 Such events occurred in nearly all major cities countrywide including Novosibirsk, St.-Petersburg and Moscow.
 These events were coordinated by all opposition parties with the leading role of the communists.
 Also trade unions and some individual politicians (among whom Navalny) functioned as organizers of the public actions.

 An intention to hike the retirement age has drastically downed the rating of the President Vladimir Putin and Prime Minister Dmitry Medvedev in Russia.
 So in July 2018, just 49% would vote for Putin if the presidential elections were held in that moment (while during the elections in March 2018, he got 76.7%).

 2019 Russian protests

 In the first half of 2019 there were approximately 863 protests across the country.

 From July 2019, protest rallies for an access to 2019 Moscow City Duma election of independent candidates started in Moscow.
 The 20 July rally was the largest since 2012.
 The 27 July rally set a record in number of detainees and police violence.
-The 10 August rally outnumbered the 27 July rally, oppositional sources report 50-60 thousand participants.
+The 10 August rally outnumbered the 27 July rally, oppositional sources report 50–60 thousand participants.

+2020 Russian protests

+On 27 February 2020, Navalny, Yashin, Yavlinsky, Volkov, and many other opposition politicians were present on a march in memory of a killed former Deputy Prime Minister and Vladimir Putin's critic Boris Nemtsov.
+The demonstration included around 23,000 opposition supporters.

+On 20 August 2020, Navalny was poisoned with Novichok, leading to his medical treatment in Berlin, Germany.